towersvault/shinpokered/README.md

   - Press START on the bag menu to hot-swap the item list that populates the active bag
     - Also works in battle
 	- Also works when depositing items in the PC
-  - Only the active bag's item list is recognized by the game's systems
+  - The game's systems will generally detect items in the non-active bag space
-    - For example, you cannot enter the Cinnabar Gym if the Secret Key is not in the active bag
+    - For example, you can enter the Cinnabar Gym even if the Secret Key is in the non-active bag space
+  - Certain unique systems may only recognize the active bag's item list
-	- Same for Stadium compatibility, detecting only the bag list that was active when last saved
+	- For example, the Pokemon Stadium games detect only the bag list that was active when last saved
 - The player's party 'mons now have temporary field move slots for HM moves
   - Each party 'mon has 1 slot separate from its regular move list
   - A field move in this slot can be used in the overworld as normal